isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Jia Xian, DataRobot</b>
-            <br>Jia Xian is the Regional Sales Leader at DataRobot Asia, responsible for overseeing the company's business in key Asian markets, including Singapore, SEA, Hong Kong, Taiwan, and India.
+            <br><br>Jia Xian is the Regional Sales Leader at DataRobot Asia, responsible for overseeing the company's business in key Asian markets, including Singapore, SEA, Hong Kong, Taiwan, and India.
 With over 12 years of experience in sales and leadership roles across both emerging and established technology companies in Vendor and Distributor environments, he is a seasoned technopreneur.
-Prior to joining DataRobot, he held various greenfield roles at Salesforce (SaaS) and Oracle (IaaS / PaaS), focusing on building new business in untapped verticals and markets.
-He also spent seven years in cybersecurity, where he established the regional offices for DT Asia Group, a regional value-added distributor for IT security solutions.
         </td>
     </tr>
 <tr>